 As ever I wish to thank the publishers who send me their titles to review – the arrival of a book parcel makes my day.

 My thanks also to those who share my words across their social media platforms.
-Your support is always appreciated.
+I don’t say it enough but your support is always appreciated.